 "We're changing lives.
 Are you in?"

-Chaz Stevens is an American entrepreneur, journalist, and constitutional activist known for using innovative methods to promote the separation of church and state.
+Chaz Stevens is an American entrepreneur, journalist, and constitutional activist known for using innovative methods to promote the First Amendment.
 Since the 1980s, Chaz has worked as a technology product developer for numerous Fortune 100 companies including IBM, Microsoft, and The Walt Disney World Company.

-Chaz is CEO of Boca Raton, Florida-based ESADoggy, a global organization that provides emotional support animal-related services.
-He was also executive director and founder of the Humanity Fund, which focused on First Amendment issues.
+Chaz is CEO of Boca Raton, Florida-based ESAD International, a global organization that provides emotional support animal-related services.

 Chaz has a lifetime of involvement with Amnesty International, Women In Distress, and Doctors Without Borders.